red574890/TMMA-report-project/interface_guide/interface_guide.md

 ### (3).
 Visualize sales performance
-There are several sale performances that they need to see every month and standard ERP system does not include these reports.
-This place's function is to show the sale performance based on start date, end date, and genre.
+They need to see several sales performances every month, and the standard ERP system does not include these reports.
+This function shows the sale performance based on start date, end date, and genre.

 ![main](https://github.com/red574890/TMMA-report-project/blob/main/interface_guide/main5.PNG "main2")